 I’m sorry.
 Really, I am.
 We don’t want it to, but it’s going to happen.
 That heating and cooling system you really haven’t thought about since moving into your home is just going to stop.
-So before it happens, we wanted to give you some of the reasons why, so you’ll be aware when it happens.
+So before it happens, we wanted to give you some of the reasons why an air conditioning breakdown happens, so you’ll be aware.

 1) A leak in your refrigerant line has developed, and your system can’t cool anymore.
 This probably has nothing to do with you did or didn’t do, this just happens sometimes.
 When the copper lines are connected to the air conditioner and coil, they are welded in with fittings.
 It’s often at these joints that over time the cracks can develop, and under the pressure that your system operates refrigerant is lost.
 If it’s not at one of the joints, bad news, it might be in your coils – which is bad news.